Population served: Patients of all ages and their caregivers

 Population served: Families with children under age 18 in active cancer treatment in the contiguous U.S.

-- Provides help with travel to the hospital (must be at least 60 miles from home) to parents with demonstrated financial need, whose child is under 18 years old and in active cancer treatment
+- Provides help with travel to the hospital (must be at least 60 miles one way from home) to parents with demonstrated financial need, whose child is under 18 years old and in active cancer treatment.
+A doctor, nurse, or social worker must make the referral.

 Population served: Open to all cancer patients, bone marrow donors, and bone marrow recipients who are ambulatory and not in need of medical support while traveling.
 Eligibility is not based on financial need, and patients may travel as often as necessary.